 - Coming into contact with any member of any fraternity outside of the scheduled recruitment function in any way (person, phone, mail, or any other means) during IFC Formal Recruitment, exempting personal contact during official parties will result in the penalty of not being allowed to pledge any fraternity until the Spring 2013.

 - Violating any IFC Recruitment Regulation for the purpose of getting a rushee to join.

 - Any other act deemed by the IFC Judicial Board or Recruitment Director as "Dirty Recruitment."

-- If a recruit is found in violation of the IFC Rush Regulations, including but not limited to the use of alcohol, missing rush parties without prior notice to the IFC Rush Director, found committing criminal acts or violating any campus policy, he will be subject to the penalty of not being able to pledge any fraternity until the start of the next semester.
+- If a recruit is found in violation of the IFC Recruitment Regulations, including but not limited to the use of alcohol, missing rush parties without prior notice to the IFC Recruitment Director, found committing criminal acts or violating any campus policy, he will be subject to the penalty of not being able to pledge any fraternity until the start of the next semester.

 C. Withdraw From Recruitment:

-Any recruit who drops out of recruitment once the week has begun, will not be allowed to except a bid for 90 days after the last day of recruitment.
+Any recruit who drops out of recruitment once the week has begun, will not be allowed to accept a bid for 90 days after the last day of recruitment.

 BE YOURSELF.
 There is nothing more important than being yourself during recruitment.
 You’ll end up with right fraternity for you, and you will be happy with your decision.